 About Michael J. Fast

-P.S.
-If you are interested in reading some stuff of a more academic nature, take a look at my pages on ResearchGate and Academia, or see my personal bio page at South East Asian Theological Schools, Inc.
+If you’d like to explore more of my academic work, you can find it on ResearchGate and Academia, or see my personal bio page at South East Asian Theological Schools, Inc.

 Slideshare